cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 {: .checklist}

 >
-> If for some reason you need to start over, take into account that the file `coffeaAnalysis_basics.py`, in your copy of the exercise repository, contains all the relevant commands needed to complete the basic analysis part.
+> If for some reason you need to start over, take into account that the file `coffeaAnalysis_basics.py`, in your copy of the exercise repository, contains all the relevant commands needed to complete the basic analysis part that is shown in this section.
 >
 {: .testimonial}

+Also remember, if you want to do work in a jupyter notebook you can start one with `jupyter-lab --ip=0.0.0.0 --no-browser` in your container.

 Let'start fresh, import the needed libraries and open an example file (we include some additional libraries that will be needed):